The New Search Engine Playbook:

 For high-risk or highly regulated topics (finance, legal, medical, cybersecurity), this matters even more.
 If an LLM cannot confidently verify your claims, it will default to safer, better-sourced alternatives.

-Bottom line: The more grounded, specific, and evidence-based your content is, the more trustworthy it becomes to both humans and AI – and the more likely it is to be included in AI Overviews.
+Bottom line: The more grounded, specific, and evidence-based your content is, the more trustworthy it becomes to both humans and AI – and the more likely it is to be included in AI Overviews and other AI-generated answers.

-How Do You Rank for AEO and AI Overviews?
+How Do You Rank in AI-Generated Answers?
 (A Quick Recap)

-There is no “ranking position” for AEO.
+There is no “ranking position” for AEO and LLMs.
 You either earn a citation or you don’t.

 Following the best practices we detailed above is the most strategic way to get cited by LLMs and AI overviews.